DevDeNiro/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication
-## Userauthentification pages in FrontEnd :
+## User Authentification pages in FrontEnd :

 In this sections, we are covering the establishment of SignUp / SignIn / Recovery / Confirmation pages.